-What to do When a Pet Dies
+What To Do When A Pet Dies

-If you do not have the means or desire for a proper pet burial or cannot afford cremation, there are other options.
+If you do not have the means or desire for a formal pet burial or cannot afford cremation, there are other options.
 People in these situations often ask for their vet to assist in the disposal of an animal’s remains.
 Many cities also have disposal services available (usually for a fee averaging between $25 and $50).
-If you find yourself in this types of situation, call your local health department or animal shelter for further inquiry.
+If you find yourself in this type of situation, call your local health department or animal shelter for further inquiry.

 One source we suggest using while dealing with the loss of a pet is the IAOPCC.
 The IAOPCC (International Association of Pet Cemeteries & Crematories) is a non-profit organization which is dedicated to continuing the advancements of the standards, ethics, and professionalism in and around pet cemeteries and crematories.
 The IAOPCC has members all over (and even outside) the United States.
-To visit the IAOPCC site, click here.

-Where to Bury a Pet
+Where To Bury A Pet

 In the US, it is not common for people and their pets to be buried together.
 As a result of the low demand, many cemeteries, which are usually regulated by state law, do not allow a shared burial.
 However, there are a handful of states which are starting to allow shared burials – some even allowing for the cremated remains of a human to be buried in a pet cemetery with their departed pet (be aware that pet cemeteries are not usually regulated or maintained as well as human ones so that is important to note before participating in this type of burial).
 Some states also allow for pets to be buried with their humans in specific types of plots, such as family plots or a designated section for animals in a traditional cemetery.
 These are typically referred to as “whole family cemeteries.”
-For more information on these types of plots, click here.

-Memorializing a Pet
+Memorializing A Pet

 - A photo

 - General information – when the pet was born or joined/was adopted into the family, when the pet passed away, etc.